Foundation vs Charity vs Nonprofit: Key Differences

 Foundations make grants to other charities and nonprofit organizations.
 They can take the money they started out with, invest it, and then distribute it.

 There are subsets of private foundations: operating and nonoperating.
 A private nonoperating foundation grants money to other charitable organizations and is the more common form.
-Foundations don’t directly perform charitable programs or services, either.
+These foundations don’t directly perform charitable programs or services, either.
 A private operating foundation distributes funds to its own programs that exist for charitable purposes.

 What Is a Charity?

 A charity is a type of nonprofit organization dedicated to improving public welfare with a focus on social issues.
-Their primary goal is to benefit society or specific groups, not to generate profit.
+A charity’s primary goal is to benefit society or specific groups, not to generate profit.

 Charities rely heavily on donations, grants, and volunteers to carry out their work.
 In many countries, charities are eligible for tax-exempt status, meaning they don’t pay taxes on the funds they raise.
 Charities operate under strict regulations to ensure transparency and that funds are used for their intended purposes.